Jonathan Klein (businessman): Life and career

-Klein spoke out in several interviews and company communiques against the 2015 Paris, France attacks upon the offices of the satirist magazine, Charlie Hebdo."
+Klein spoke out in several interviews and company communiques against the 2015 Charlie Hebdo shooting.

 He serves on the boards of directors of the Committee to Protect Journalists and Grassroot Soccer and is chairman of Friends of the Global Fight Against AIDS, Tuberculosis and Malaria.
 He is a member of the corporate advisory board of GBCHealth and serves on the boards of directors of Bloom & Wild, the Groton School, Etsy, Getty Images, Getty Investments and Squarespace.